syl20bnr/spacemacs/CONTRIBUTE.md

   one PR per topic
   - if you still have several commits, squash them into only one commit
 - rebase your PR branch on top of upstream `develop` before submitting the PR

+Those PRs are fast-forwarded.

+2) For complex pull requests:

+- squash only the commits with uninteresting changes like typos, syntax fixes, etc... and keep the important steps in different commits.

+Those PRs are merged.

 **Getting Help:**
 If you have any question on this process, join the [gitter chatroom][gitter]